Financial Aid

 Scholarships do not have to be paid back; these are an ideal option to help you pay for your grad degree.

 Question: I am currently a part-time graduate student.
-Up until this point, my employer paid for my education, but I recently switched companies.
+Until now, my employer paid for my education, but I recently switched companies.
 I am currently enrolled in 3 credit hours each semester.
 What are my financial aid options?
 The first thing you’ll want to do is apply for the Free Application for Federal Student Aid (FAFSA).
 The college or university you’re attending for grad school will use your FAFSA information to determine your financial aid eligibility and the financial aid options available to you.
-It’s also important to note that you may qualify for federal emergency financial aid relief.
-However, you must have had applied or renewed your FAFSA to have access to these emergency student grants for college students—some of which you do not have to pay back.

-Completing or renewing this will give you access, if eligible, to several types of financial aid resources to help you pay for your graduate degree.
+Completing or renewing this will give you access, if eligible, to several financial aid resources to help you pay for your graduate degree.
 Students working toward their graduate degree are typically considered independent students when completing the FAFSA.
-This means you will not have to supply parent information or income when filling out your FAFSA.
+You will not have to supply parent information or income when filling out your FAFSA.

 Credit Hour Eligibility Requirements for Graduate Students

-According to Federal Student Aid, colleges have different specifications to what qualifies as being enrolled as a half-time graduate student.
+According to Federal Student Aid, colleges have different specifications for what qualifies as being enrolled as a half-time graduate student.
 Most universities consider 4.5 credit hours as half-time enrollment for graduate students.
-In order to qualify for the most common federal financial aid programs, you must be enrolled as, at least, a half-time student.
-To take advantage of the possible federal financial aid funds, consider increasing your credit hours to qualify as, at least a half-time graduate student.
-Check with your financial aid office at the college you’re attending to find out what their credit hour requirements are to qualify as a half-time graduate student.
+To qualify for the most common federal financial aid programs, you must be enrolled as at least a half-time student.
+To take advantage of the possible federal financial aid funds, consider increasing your credit hours to qualify as a half-time graduate student.
+Check with your financial aid office at the college you’re attending to determine their credit hour requirements to qualify as a half-time graduate student.

 Types of Federal Financial Aid for Grad Students